winniebahati/Humman-factors-in-Security-threat-analysis/README.md

     template-replication-package
      .
      |
-     |--- src/                             Source code used in the thesis / paper
+     |--- src/                             Source code used
      |
      |--- documentation/                   Further structured documentation of the replication package content
      |
-     |--- data/                            Data used in the thesis / paper
+     |--- data/                            Data used
             |
             |--- additional_subfolder/     Subfolders should be further nested to increase readability